johngodley/redirection/readme.txt

 If you use Nginx then you can export redirects to an Nginx rewrite rules file.

+= Fine-grained permissions =

+Fine-grained permissions are available so you can customise the plugin for different users.
+This makes it particularly suitable for client sites where you may want to prevent certain actions, and remove functionality.

 = Import & Export =

 The plugin has a fully-featured import and export system and you can: